ibizaman/selfhostblocks/README.md

 ]
 ```

-For how to deploy services, check the examples below.
+For how to configure the services, check the sections below.

+## Demos

+Demos that start and deploy on a Virtual Machine on your computer are located under the
+[demo](./demo/) folder.
+These show the onboarding experience you would get if you deployed
+selfhostblocks on your own server.

 ## Examples